jeffmacinnes/glassesCalibration/analysis/calibrationAnalyses.md

 -   RMS: **precision measure**.
 Root mean square distance of all gaze points in this trial from each other
 -   subj: subject number
 -   dist: subject distance from the target on this trial
--   offset: target offset (in visual angle) from the subject on this trial; negative values to the subject's left, positive values to the right
+-   offset: target offset (in gaze angle) from the subject on this trial; negative values to the subject's left, positive values to the right

 Average each condition across all calibration points
 ----------------------------------------------------